Search

 • Ability to perform maintenance in opportune windows

 No potential GETs user will consider deploying these technologies without first understanding how they will impact their system.
 INL is working with project partners to build generic models of GETs technologies that can be used for power system modeling and simulation.
-Many GETs devices have the potential to change some of the fundamental building blocks of power system modeling.
+Many GETs devices could change some of the fundamental building blocks of power system modeling.
 For example, line impedances are assumed to be static, but with PFC, they could be a controllable value.
-Line limits are also assumed to be static, but dynamic line rating uses factors outside of traditional power system modeling to make this a dynamic value.
+Line limits are also assumed to be static, but Dynamic Line Rating uses factors outside of traditional power system modeling to make this a dynamic value.
 While this adds complexity to an already dynamic and complicated problem, the solution unlocks potential for the grid of the future.
 Power flow modeling of the system can determine congestion and curtailment under both standard N-0 configurations for economic dispatch, as well as the congestion and curtailment under the N-1 contingencies (when one line is temporarily out of commission), which create tighter restrictions on the system.
 Under regular operations, there is typically high headroom on the line between its load and thermal capabilities, with large constraints only apparent in periods of high system electrical use or during N-1 contingency security.
 By building PFC and DLR into power system modeling, the impact of these GETs on peak times or contingency situations can be isolated, rather than generic statements claiming increases in capacity.

 • INL worked with vendors to use its on-site cellular network, promoting security of wireless communications.

-• INL helped vendors navigate the registration process to be a subcontractor for government funds, which may help if any future projects are partially funded by government awards.
+• INL helped vendors navigate the registration process to be a subcontractor for government funds, which may help if future projects are partially funded by government awards.

 Resources from the demonstration project, such as the request for proposal, test plans and lessons learned, will be published for industry reference.

-A recently published report, Grid Enhancing Technologies: A Case Study on Ratepayer Impact, focused on a set of lines in western New York that was analyzed for improving integration of new wind and solar power through implementing DLR and PFC technologies.
+A recently published report, Grid Enhancing Technologies: A Case Study on Ratepayer Impact, focused on a set of lines in western New York that was analyzed to improve integration of new wind and solar power through DLR and PFC technologies.
 The GETs cases provide options to address curtailment at a fraction of the cost.
 The payback period appears to be faster for GETs than traditional upgrades, even though the life cycle is shorter.
 The study determined a range of costs for estimated GETs versus the curtailment avoided.

 INL is working with several industry partners to research and advance the knowledge of Grid Enhancing Technologies and integrate solutions.